 2007-2011 – partner, Network of Experts in Social Sciences of Education and Training (NESSE, EC/DG Education and Culture project), chaired by Roger Dale, Bristol University, the UK.

-2005-2002 – team member, European Union Erasmus GENIE Network (Globalization and Education Network in Europe), coordinated by Susan Robertson, University of Bristol, the UK.
+2005-2002 – team member, European Union Erasmus GENIE Network (Globalization and Education Network in Europe), coord. by Susan Robertson, University of Bristol, the UK.

-2003-2002 – team member, The International Attractiveness of the Academic Profession, the Dutch government, coordinated by Jürgen Enders, CHEPS, Twente University, the Netherlands, 12 EU countries.
+2003-2002 – team member, The International Attractiveness of the Academic Profession, the Dutch government, coord, by Jürgen Enders, CHEPS, Twente University, the Netherlands.

-2003-2002 – team member, Doctoral Degrees and Qualifications in the Context of the European Higher Education Area, coordinated by Jan Sadlak, UNESCO-CEPES, 15 European countries.
+2003-2002 – team member, Doctoral Degrees and Qualifications in the Context of the European Higher Education Area, coord. by Jan Sadlak, UNESCO-CEPES.

-2003-2002 – team member, European Association for Education Law and Policy (ELA) project, Legal Framework of New Governance in Education Throughout Europe, hosted by College of Europe, Brugges, coordinated by Jan De Groof, 10 European countries.
+2003-2002 – team member, European Association for Education Law and Policy (ELA) project, Legal Framework of New Governance in Education Throughout Europe, hosted by College of Europe, Brugges, coord. by Jan De Groof.

 three academic years spent at North American universities.
 Winner in competitions for highly prestigious research fellowship: a global Fulbright New Century scholar, a Fulbright scholar, a Reagan-Fascell Democracy Fellow, an International Open Society Institute Policy Fellow.